bluehen-tech/ud-dssa-website/README.md

 ### Data Science Methods
 - **Next-Gen AI**: Teaching computers to understand text, images, and speech together like humans do
-- **Advanced Data Visualization**: Creating interactive 3D visualizations that reveal hidden patterns in complex data
+- **Advanced Data Visualization**: Creating interactive and insightful visualizations that reveal hidden patterns in complex data
-- **Smart Prediction**: Building systems that can make accurate forecasts with minimal historical data
+- **Smart Prediction**: Building systems that can make accurate forecasts with minimal data or exceptionally large datasets
 - **Cause-and-Effect Analysis**: Using AI to understand what truly drives outcomes, not just correlations
 - **Automated Discovery**: Teaching algorithms to find patterns humans might miss in massive datasets
 - **Computer Vision+**: Training models to not just see objects but understand context and relationships
 - **AI That Explains Itself**: Creating transparent models that can justify their recommendations

-## Development
+## Contributing to bluehen.tech Development

 ### Getting Started